duckietown-ethz/proj-lfi/README.md

 #### Change the direction it takes
 For the demo, the direction in which the robot will exit the intersection is set via a ROS parameter.
 The default is going straight.
-It can be changed by issuing one of the follwing commands:
+It can be changed in real time by issuing one of the follwing commands:
 ```
 rosparam set /DUCKIEBOT_NAME/virtual_lane_node/trajectory left
 rosparam set /DUCKIEBOT_NAME/virtual_lane_node/trajectory right
 rosparam set /DUCKIEBOT_NAME/virtual_lane_node/trajectory straight
 ```
 The intersection navigation system is not informed about the kind of intersection (3-way or 4-way), nor about the direction from which it approaches three way intersections.

-The robot will likely leave the road if configured to take an illegal turn.
+If you do not stop lane following, the demo will continue indefinetely.
+The robot will however likely leave the road if setup to make an impossible turn.

 ### Visualization
 Visualization is useful to understand or debug the stopline based localization.
-We included an rviz configuration file in the `rviz` directory, you will only have to change the duckiebot name in the ROS topics.

-Enable visualization of the stopline detection and all candidate pose estimates:
+Enable publication of the stopline detection debug image and all candidate pose estimates:
 ```
 rosparam set /DUCKIEBOT_NAME/localization_node/verbose 1
 ```